 Regions4 has worked closely with the Local Governments and Municipal Authorities constituency to advocate for a multi-level action COP in which collaboration at all levels of government is recognised as the new normal and taken into account in the announced new ambitions.
 Through the Race to Resilience campaign, Regions4 will continue to provide further visibility to the actions of regions, as part of the non-actors’ community developing and accelerating actions towards resilience.

-The content below presents the key messages and activities that Regions4 delivered in Glasgow.
+The content below presents the key messages and activities that Regions4 delivered at COP26 in Glasgow.

 Ms Arantxa Tapia Minister for Economic Development, Sustainability and Environment, Basque Country